ASendellPrice/Myzomela_pipeline/README.md

 ```

 ## STEP 6: SNP Calling
 Now that we have filtered and aligned each samples reads we are ready to call genotypes!
 Various software (e.g. GATK, samtools,  SOAPsnp, ANGSD . . .) can be used to conduct SNP calling and no one agrees on which software is the best.
-We are going to use ANGSD as it perfroms well with low depth sequencing and has the added benefit of incorporating a range of genotype likelihood based analyses that we may choose to implement.
+We are going to use ANGSD as it perfroms well with low depth sequencing and has the added benefit of incorporating a range of genotype likelihood based analyses that we may choose to implement later.

 Before we can call SNPs we will need to create a list of sample bam file and directories where output will be stored.
 From '/data/zool-zir/Myzomela' type the following commands: